adam2am/anti-mouse/less-motion/#features.md

 - When typing, suddenly was kinda thinking about returning a 1 tap caps mode, instead of only shift 1 tap mode,
 - Shift one tap doing double shifted keys sometimes
-- do we do right shift as a enter? cuz it's like enter, but closer
+- do we do right shift as a enter? cuz it's like enter, but closer RShift as enter, Caps+Rshift as Shift+Enter switching language layout with something else as well like J and F has physically something on them to physially feel and navigate is it possible to do something about ' to feel the backspace